marco-m/travis-go-dockerhub/README.md

 * The file `travis.yml` in this repo.
 * The file `Taskfile.yml` in this repo.

-## Docker tags and branches
+## Releases and tags

-Each time a commit is made on branch `BRANCH`, and CI runs successfully, a new Docker image will be pushed with tag `BRANCH-latest`.
+Each time a commit is made on a branch, a new Docker image will be pushed with a tag corresponding to the branch name.
+This is done to enable integration testing of the image before merging.

+If a branch is tagged (you should tag only the default branch), then a new Docker image will be pushed with the corresponding tag, without the optional `v` prefix.

 For example:

 ![DockerHub tags](docs/dockerhub-tags.png)

+**NOT YET, FIXME:** Each time a release is made, the `latest` tag is updated.

 ## Local build